USDA-SCINet/scinet-workbooks/workbooks/_computing-skills/command-line/cli-interface/shell/commands/manual.md

 <div id="info-alerts-2" class="highlighted highlighted--info">
 <div class="highlighted__body" markdown="1">
 Many Linux distributions provide web-based manuals and resources, such as [man7.org](https://man7.org), [manpages.ubuntu.com](https://manpages.ubuntu.com) or official wikis, for accessing command documentation and system references.
 These online resources can be especially useful when:
-- The built-in man pages lack examples or detailed explanations.
+- the built-in man pages lack examples or detailed explanations,
-- You need cross-version comparisons, as online documentation often covers multiple Linux distributions.
+- need cross-version comparisons, as online documentation often covers multiple Linux distributions,
-- You're working on a remote system without installed manual pages.
+- working on a remote system without installed manual pages,
-- You want community-driven explanations from forums, wikis or Q&A sites like Stack Overflow and ArchWiki.
+- want community-driven explanations from forums, wikis or Q&A sites like Stack Overflow and ArchWiki.
 </div></div>